Getting Straight: Critical reaction

 Howard Thompson of The New York Times wrote, "A brilliant, mercurial performance by Elliott Gould steadies and vivifies but cannot save 'Getting Straight' ...
 A serious-minded, freewheeling comedy, pivoting on student unrest and rebellion on the contemporary campus scene, succumbs to theatrics and, structurally, the very conventions it deplores."
 Also writing in The New York Times, Dwight Macdonald called it "a bad movie" that "reminds me of a grunt-and-groan wrestling match that tries by overemphasis to make the customers forget it's fixed."

 However, Arthur D. Murphy of Variety declared, "'Getting Straight' is an outstanding film.
 It is a comprehensive, cynical, sympathetic, flip, touching and hilarious story of the middle generation—those millions who are a bit too old for protest, a bit too young for repression.
 Elliott Gould's third smash performance in a year, herein as a disenchanted college student-teacher, makes him an undeniable screen star.
 Ditto for Candice Bergen, in a role that at last befits both her dramatic and physical talents."

 Gene Siskel of the Chicago Tribune gave the film one-and-a-half stars out of four and wrote that it "fails because no meaningful conflict is established until late in the film", and that every character except Bergen's was "one-dimensional, a thin symbol to be placed wherever the box office dictates."
 Gary Arnold of The Washington Post called the film a "thoroughly equivocal mishmash" that "politicizes everyone and everything.
 This includes the love affair, which is thwarted by some of the worst dialogue I've ever listened to."
 Richard Combs of The Monthly Film Bulletin wrote, "Perfectly maintaining the balance between acute exasperation and a vivid intellectual energy, Elliott Gould manages to endow Harry with something of the air of a prophet returned from the wilderness, certain of his personal truth although by no means certain of achieving it, and not to be goaded into becoming the spokesman for a new generation of icon levellers."

 Leonard Maltin's movie guide awarded two-and-a-half stars out of four and noted that the film essentially was a "period piece" but that its "central issue of graduate student (Elliott) Gould choosing between academic double-talk and his beliefs remains relevant."
 Steven Scheuer, however, wrote that the film was reflective of "hippiedom alienation at its shallowest."

+Stanley Kauffmann of The New Republic wrote- "Getting Straight is a very ambitious film that is too small for its britches".

 John Calley of Warners wanted to hire Kaufman, Rush and Gould to make a film of Bruce Jay Friedman's Scuba Duba but no film resulted.

-Rush wanted to follow the film with The Stunt Man but the film was not made until the end of the decade.
+Rush wanted to follow the film with The Stunt Man, but that film was not made until 1980.